-Top 5 3rd Quarter Trades of Se - GuruFocus.com
+Top 5 3rd Quarter Trades of SE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sequent Asset Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were SECURITY NATIONAL BANK OF SO DAK’s top five trades of the quarter.

-The guru sold out of their 60,450-share investment in NYSE:HTA.
-Previously, the stock had a 2.2% weight in the equity portfolio.
-Shares traded for an average price of $28.84 during the quarter.
+The guru sold out of their 5,000-share investment in NAS:IGSB.
+Previously, the stock had a 0.21% weight in the equity portfolio.
+Shares traded for an average price of $50.28 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 60,450 shares in NYSE:HR, giving the stock a 1.69% weight in the equity portfolio.
-Shares traded for an average price of $24.72 during the quarter.
+The guru established a new position worth 2,000 shares in NAS:SRPT, giving the stock a 0.2% weight in the equity portfolio.
+Shares traded for an average price of $100.79 during the quarter.

-During the quarter, Sequent Asset Management, LLC bought 7,508 shares of ARCA:SPYG for a total holding of 57,941.
-The trade had a 0.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.14.
+SECURITY NATIONAL BANK OF SO DAK reduced their investment in NYSE:UNP by 1,141 shares.
+The trade had a 0.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $221.28.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 1,608 shares in ARCA:VTI, giving the stock a 0.39% weight in the equity portfolio.
-Shares traded for an average price of $198.53 during the quarter.
+The guru sold out of their 1,552-share investment in NAS:NVDA.
+Previously, the stock had a 0.19% weight in the equity portfolio.
+Shares traded for an average price of $158.09 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.